How HERDD bedding works.

 Simply remove clumped ‘wet patches’ (aka soiled bedding), & save the rest

-HERDD bedding naturally clumps together when it reaches saturation point.
+HERDD clumps together when it reaches saturation point.
 These wet clumps are darker in colour & usually at the base under dry bedding

 Look for the area where your animal has urinated & dig your rake in & under the wet patch.
 Pick up & flip over on to a dry area.
 Using your rake scoop out the saturated clumps & dispose.
 Any bedding that doesn’t fall from the rake with a gentle shake, is soiled & can be removed.

-Natural oils in HERDD bedding, combined with fresh air, help to reduce the smell of ammonia.
-A well maintained bed, will mean that your HERDD bedding will last 12 months or more.
+Natural oils in HERDD, combined with fresh air, help to reduce the smell of ammonia.
+A well maintained bed, will mean that your HERDD bed will last 12 months+.

 Clean HERDD bed